| Psychotherapy with MindmattersDifficult experiences throughout life, and especially

 less aware.
 We can then find ourselves feeling and behaving in ways which we don’t like and don’t

 understand, but which we seem unable to change.
+How can psychotherapy help?Psychotherapy aims to help us to understand ourselves:

 of relationship with a primary care-giver and in the family, and then become established through